 When it comes to the best web hosting for students, your choice will ultimately depend on what you want to achieve.

-- If you want to spin up a simple site with few resource requirements, then go with Namecheap.
+- Namecheap is excellent for spinning up a simple site with few resource requirements.

 Do you have any suggestions for finding great student web hosting?
 Let’s talk about them in the comments section below!